India's Nagaland conflict exposes ancient tribal tensions | DW | 30.07.2020

 A government officer, who requested to be anonymous, said that Governor Ravi wants to force the NSCN-IM to the negotiating table by attacking their sources of funding.
 Naga leaders have repeatedly delayed talks on finalizing the deal.

-"The NSCN continues to stay firm on its demand for a separate Naga flag and recognized constitution, which is a difficult demand for the government to accept," said Angshuman Choudhary, a researcher at New Delhi's Institute for Peace and Conflict Studies.
+"The NSCN continues to stay firm on its demand for a separate Naga flag and recognized constitution, which is a difficult demand for the government to accept," said Angshuman Choudhury, a researcher at New Delhi's Institute of Peace and Conflict Studies.

 Read more: India signs landmark peace agreement with Nagaland separatist group